felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 ---

 **IMPORTANT NOTE:** HubRise has partnered with Deliveroo to offer a new tabletless integration experience.
 This allows you to receive Deliveroo orders directly in HubRise without the need for a Deliveroo tablet.
-For more information, see [How Can I Abandon the Deliveroo Tablet?](/apps/deliveroo/faqs/abandon-deliveroo-tablet/)
+For more information, see [How Can I Do Without the Deliveroo Tablet?](/apps/deliveroo/faqs/deliveroo-tabletless/)

 ---